sashaciocirlan/LSE---DS105L---Envision/README.md

 - [David Bredin](): I'm David, a final-year Politics student at the LSE.
 I've developed a strong interest in Big Data, and spent time in strategy at a start-up utilising AI to automate MRI annotations.
 With DS105, I've dug into the technical side of data science and I'm hooked!

-- [HyeongJu Kim](): I'm HyeongJu, a first-year student at LSE, pursuing a degree in Politics and Data Science.
-The raw emotion and storytelling embedded in rap captivate me, and I believe there is a profound connection between the world of politics and the lyrical power of hip-hop!

-- [Jacen Hutagaol](): I'm Jacen, a first-year Politics and Data Science student who secretly wishes there was a degree in Pop Music [with Data Science].
-You will rarely find me without my earphones, which have recently been blasting Kylie Minogue and K-Pop stars Le Sserafim.

 - [Sasha Ciocirlan](): I'm Sasha, a final-year Politics and Economics student at the LSE.
 Although I'm not your typical number-cruncher, I've taken a detour into data science and found a new passion, and am bringing a deep love for music to the project.